pololu/lsm6-arduino/README.md

 * `bool init(deviceType device, sa0State sa0)`<br>
   Initializes the library with the device being used (`device_DS33` or `device_auto`) and the state of the SA0 pin (`sa0_low`, `sa0_high`, or `sa0_auto`), which determines the least significant bit of the I&sup2;C slave address.
 Constants for these arguments are defined in LSM6.h.
 Both of these arguments are optional; if they are not specified, the library will try to automatically detect the device address.
 A boolean is returned indicating whether the type of LSM6 device was successfully determined (if necessary).

-  *Note:* Automatic detection of the device type currently does not work with the Arduino Due because of issues with its Wire library.
-To work around this, specify the device and SA0 state manually (e.g. `init(LSM6::device_DS33, LSM6::sa0_high)`).

 * `void getDeviceType(void)`<br>
   Returns the device type specified to or detected by `init()`.